pydata/patsy/doc/formulas.rst

 <https://en.wikipedia.org/wiki/Empty_product>`_ to be ``np.prod([]) ==
 1``.)

-.. warning:: In the context of Charlton, the word **factor** does *not* refer specifically to categorical data.
+.. warning:: In the context of Patsy, the word **factor** does *not* refer specifically to categorical data.
 What we call a "factor" can represent either categorical or numerical data.
 Think of factors like in multiplying factors together, not like in factorial design.
-When we want to refer to categorical data, this manual and the Charlton API use the word "categorical".
+When we want to refer to categorical data, this manual and the Patsy API use the word "categorical".

-To make this more concrete, here's how you could manually construct the same objects that Charlton will construct if given the above formula::
+To make this more concrete, here's how you could manually construct the same objects that Patsy will construct if given the above formula::

-  from charlton import EvalEnvironment, ModelDesc env = EvalEnvironment.capture() ModelDesc([Term([EvalFactor("y", env)])],
+  from patsy import EvalEnvironment, ModelDesc env = EvalEnvironment.capture() ModelDesc([Term([EvalFactor("y", env)])],
             [Term([]),